Neurs12/dictarchive/README.md

 An offline, downloadable, extendable dictionary using sqlite and Flutter.

 ## Contribute to Dict Archive
+Unfortunately, this project only works with given format style, so it will require more work in order for it to adapt many different style.

 The project still needs more supported languages since I could only find dictionaries related about Vietnamese.

 If you want to contribute your language to this app, contact me to contribute new dictionaries and / or improve other dictionaries.